Contributing Gear Editor

 Single or Double Sleeping Bag?

-Most camping sleeping bags are single sleeping bags but there are some double bags out there.
-Double sleeping bags are a great option for couples, parents with young children, or for folks who like sleeping with their dog in their sleeping bag.
+Most camping sleeping bags are single sleeping bags, but there are some double bags out there.
+Double sleeping bags are a great option for couples, parents with young children, or folks who like sleeping with their dog in their sleeping bag.
 Pro-tip: If you have two of the same sleeping bag, they can often be zipped together to create a make-shift double sleeping bag.

 Nemo double sleeping bag in a truck